Event ID 12293 — Volume Shadow Copy Service Operations

 - Click Start, point to Administrative Tools, and then click Services.

 - In the results pane, double-click Volume Shadow Copy.

-- Ensure that Startup type is set to Manual.
+- Make sure Startup type is set to Manual.

 - Click OK.